Sreevaraham Lakshmi Varaha Temple, Thiruvananthapuram: Offerings

 Offerings that are common in other Vishnu temples are done here also which includes 'Archana, Ganapathy Homam, Ashtothararchana, Thrimadhuram, Paalpayasam, Unniyappam, Thulabaram and so on.

 Festivals

-The main festival is in the Malayalam month of Meenam (mid March -mid April) and during the same period of 'Painguni Festival' of Sree Padmanabhaswamy temple.
+The main festival is in the Malayalam month of Meenam (mid March -mid April) and during the same period of 'Painguni Festival' of Padmanabhaswamy temple.
 Varaha Jayanthi in the Malayalam month of Meenam is also celebrated in a grand manner.